Unrefined data serves no practical purpose. Its untapped potential gains purpose and direction only when shaped by prescriptive and

 7. Predictive analytics tools: KNIME, RapidMiner, Tableau, and Apache Spark | 7.
 Prescriptive analytics tools: Alteryx, Microsoft Azure Machine, and Improvado |

 This analytical approach is all about interpreting historical data to predict future outcomes.
-Here are some of the real-world applications of predictive analytics.- E-commerce: It helps businesses predict products that a customer is likely to buy repeatedly, based on their browsing history or past purchases.
-This aids businesses in sending targeted product recommendations to the most potential audience, and eventually, boosts sales.
+Here are some of the real-world applications of predictive analytics.

 This approach not only predicts what could happen but also suggests actions for fruitful outcomes.
-Here are a few majo use cases of Prescriptive Analytics.- Marketing: After predicting customer behavior, prescriptive analysis suggests marketers the best strategies to personalise offers, such as the right time to send a coupon to increase conversion rates.
+Here are a few majo use cases of Prescriptive Analytics.